IsaacScript/isaacscript/packages/docs/docs/main/example-mod.md

 }

 function checkApplyGreenCandleEffect() {
-  // TODO - Fill this in
+  // TODO - Fill this in.
 }
 ```